kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

 Part 3.
 Recover Our Score
 ==========================

 1. No fear, let's restore our backup.
-Click on the Kasten K10 tab in your browser and return to the main dashboard by clicking on **< Dashboard**, click __Compliant__ in the Applications modal.
+Click on the Kasten K10 tab in your browser and return to the main dashboard by clicking on **< Dashboard**

+2. Click __Compliant__ in the Applications modal.

     ![Compliant](./assets/images/compliant.png)

-2. Click Restore on the Pacman application to restore from backup
+3. Click Restore on the Pacman application to restore from backup

     ![Restore](./assets/images/restore.png)

-3. Click the most recent backup.
+4. Click the most recent backup.

     {: .note }
-    There are two options from which to restore.
-The blue box is the local cluster backup, whereas the green box with the title "Exported" is the exported backup which is stored on our S3 object storage
+    > There are two options from which to restore.
+The blue box is the local cluster backup, whereas the green box with the title "Exported" is the exported backup which is stored on our S3
+    > object storage.
+In the event of an accidental deletion, restoring from local cluster backup is sufficient, but if we were facing the result of a ransomware attack
+    > we would likely want to restore from the S3 bucket.
+For the purposes of this lab, we'll just the local cluster backup since restore time will be slightly faster

     Click Today, #:## in the _blue box_ to restore from the local cluster snapshot

     ![Restore Today](./assets/images/restore_today.png)

-4. Scroll down and click **Deselect All Artifacts** then click the tick box next to the _pacman-mongodb_ item under the _Snapshot (1)_ section
+5. Scroll down and click **Deselect All Artifacts** then click the tick box next to the _pacman-mongodb_ item under the _Snapshot (1)_ section

     ![Restore Volume](./assets/images/volume_only_restore.png)

-5. Click Restore.
+6. Click Restore.

-6. Return to the Dashboard by clicking on the **< Dashboard** link in the upper left corner, then click on the running Restore Action to monitor the action
+7. Return to the Dashboard by clicking on the **< Dashboard** link in the upper left corner

+8. Click on the running Restore Action to monitor the action

-6. After a minute or two all phases should complete successfully
+9. After a minute or two all phases should complete successfully

     ![Restore Completed](./assets/images/restore_completed.png)

-7. Return to the pacman tab and refresh the tab.
+10. Return to the pacman tab and refresh the tab.
 Click **High Score**.
 Our high score is back!
    **REJOICE!**

     ![Leaderboard](./assets/images/pacman_leaderboard.png)